Emma joined chambers following the successful completion of her pupillage in 2013-14. She now specialises in Children Act proceedings.

 Private Law Children and Domestic Abuse

 Emma is regularly instructed in private children proceedings, from first directions appointments, through fact finding to final hearing.
-She frequently acts for parents and for extended family members.
+She frequently acts for parents, children and for extended family members, including in complex and long-running private disputes and in cases where a Children’s Guardian has been appointed through CAFCASS.